vueComponent/ant-design-vue/docs/vue/customize-theme.en-US.md

 # Customize Theme

-The structure and styles of vue-antd-ui are exactly the same as those of Antd.
+The structure and styles of ant-design-vue are exactly the same as those of Antd.
 You can refer to the Antd React customization mode for configuration.

 Ant Design allows you to customize some basic design aspects in order to meet the needs of UI diversity from business and brand, including primary color, border radius, border color, etc.